jhorey/ferry/docs/sources/examples/openmpi.rst

-:title: OpenMPI example
+:title: Open MPI example
-:description: A simple example using GlusterFS and OpenMPI
+:description: A simple example using GlusterFS and Open MPI
 :keywords: ferry, example, glusterfs, openmpi

 .. _mpi:

-Getting started with OpenMPI
+Getting started with Open MPI
 ============================

 MPI is a popular parallel programming tool that abstracts various communication